How to prevent Lyme disease

 In late April, a hiker picked up a deer tick near Cable, Wis.

 Regular ticks are bad enough, scuttling into hidden niches on the human body and gorging themselves on blood.
-But their ick factor pales next to the danger posed by black-legged ticks, which can transmit Lyme disease.
+But their ick factor pales next to the danger posed by black-legged ticks, which can transmit Lyme and other diseases.

 Black-legged ticks, also known as deer ticks, need to be attached to the skin for 24 to 36 hours to transmit the disease.
-Even then, it’s easily treatable if caught promptly.
+Even then, it’s usually treated easily if caught promptly.

-But if untreated, symptoms include fatigue, fever and achiness; eventually, it can lead to nerve damage and chronic joint pain.
+But if untreated, symptoms include fatigue, fever and achiness; eventually, it can lead to nerve damage, chronic joint pain and even neurological problems.

 Field studies in Minnesota have shown that about one-third of adult ticks and one in five young ticks, called nymphs, carry the bacteria that causes Lyme disease.